The Ultimate 3 Days in San Francisco Itinerary

 25 Beautiful Places to Visit in California (Vacation Spots Not to Miss!)

 Located in the Presidio of San Francisco, this is where you can learn information about the history, architecture, and construction of the bridge.
-You can also buy souvenirs including postcards, t-shirts, magnets, and more.
-You can also take beautiful photos of the bridge from the Welcome Center.

-Then you can walk up to the bridge to admire it up close.
 The bridge is about 2 miles long but you can walk as far as you want–unsurprisingly, you’ll find some of San Francisco’s best Instagram spots along this route.

 Golden Gate Bridge in San Francisco CA shot from above on a clear day